message/iata/KR.md

 - This does not apply to passengers with:
 - an invitation letter issued by the Beijing Organising Committee for the 2022 Olympic and Paralympic Winter Games;
 - a Pre-Valid card (PVC) issued by the Beijing Organising Committee for the 2022 Olympic and Paralympic Winter Games.
-17. Airline crew arriving from or who have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Malawi, Nigeria, South Africa and Zimbabwe in the past 14 days are subject to a PCR test upon arrival.
+17. Airline crew arriving from or who have been Botswana, Eswatini, Ghana, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Zambia or Zimbabwe in the past 14 days are subject to a PCR test upon arrival.